- Tesla charges ahead on better-than-expected deliveries

-Advancing issues outnumbered decliners on the NYSE by a 1.34-to-1 ratio; on Nasdaq, a 2.27-to-1 ratio favored advancers.
+Advancing issues outnumbered decliners by a 1.14-to-1 ratio on the NYSE and by a 1.85-to-1 ratio on the Nasdaq.

-The S&P 500 posted 20 new 52-week highs and no new lows; the Nasdaq Composite recorded 89 new highs and 55 new lows.
+The S&P index recorded 17 new 52-week highs and no new lows, while the Nasdaq recorded 74 new highs and 50 new lows.

 Our Standards: The Thomson Reuters Trust Principles.